junaid1460/v8-perf/turbo/js-feature-improvements.md

 - _enum cache_ needed to be adapted so TurboFan knew when it could safely use _enum cache indices_ in order to avoid deoptimization loop (that also affected crankshaft)
 - _constant folding_ was ported to TurboFan
+- separate _KeyAccumulator_ was introduced to deal with complexities of collecting keys for `for-in`
+- _KeyAccumulator_ consists of fast part which support limited set of `for-in` actions and slow part which supports all complex cases like ES6 Proxies
 - coupled with other TurboFan+Ignition advantages this led to ~60% speedup of the above case

 ### Facit